 Our friends in the community who do not meet these criteria are welcomed as garden members for a $25 annual membership fee.
 This fee helps to cover water and utilities at the garden.

-Spaces in the garden are reserved on a first-come, first-served basis beginning on February 15 for members in good standing who wish to renew, and open on March 1 to the general public.
+Spaces in the garden are reserved on a first-come, first-served basis beginning in mid-February for members in good standing who wish to renew, and in early March to the general public.
 You will be assigned your very own garden plot.
-Please do not start planting until the Garden Coordinator has assigned your space.
-We also have handicap-accessible spaces for those with mobility challenges.
+Please do not start planting until you have been assigned your space.
+We also have handicap-accessible growing tables for those with mobility challenges.
 Please let the garden coordinator know if you wish to have one of these spaces.

 The Garden is located at 60 2nd Street in Dayton.

-For questions about the Solidarity Garden, please contact email@example.com.
+For questions about the Solidarity Garden, please contact Cortney.